mottaquikarim/pycontent/content/topics/foundations_pandas.md

 ### 2) An ndarray can have multiple dimensions.

 ndarrays have a parameter called `ndmin`, which allows you to specify the number of dimensions you want for your array when you create it.
-Each dimension prints on its own line, so the ndarray looks more like a *grid* than a single list.
-Having n-dimensions also means that when you reference ndarray values by index, you need to use multiple index positions.

 **2-D array: 3x3**